profound-labs/forest-path/manuscript/markdown/faith-in-the-quest.md

 Faith in the Quest
 ==================

+*By Ajahn Jayasāro.
+An edited version of a Dhamma talk given to the Sangha during the Rains Retreat of 1998.*

 As a child I was fascinated by quests: I loved reading about Greek heroes facing tests of their endurance and ingenuity as they sought some great treasure, and of the knights of the Round Table searching for the